TobyKreiselmaier/CoinFlip/README.md

     - adust constructor arguments (CoinFlip.sol lines 36-41) for desired number of players.
     - adjust migration arguments (2_CoinFlip_migration.js lines 9-11) for desired number of players.
     - adjust accounts created by Ganache (currently 12 available).
-    - tests are currently designed for two player mode only.
+    - tests are currently designed for the two player mode only.

-3. Migration automatically deploys and ERC20 `CoinFlip Token (CFT)`, which can also be used as collateral.
+3. Migration automatically deploys an ERC20 `CoinFlip Token (CFT)`, which can be used as collateral using `safeTransferFrom`.

-4. Loser pays for winners gas: https://github.com/bitclave/Feeless.
+4. `LoserPays.sol` contains some ideas about a feeless transfer of the jackpot to the winner.

-5. ToDo: Swap between ETH and CFT.
+5. Future: Swap between ETH and CFT.